HTC Shift X9000 Review

 This genuine mobile computer costs $1,499, and it aims to dispel the UMPC stereotype by including features like push e-mail over mobile broadband for up to three days on a single battery and a slide-and-tilt display that flips open to expose a keyboard.
 Web browsing is a delight with the new Origami 2.0 software installed.
 While the Shift X9000 is undoubtedly innovative, is it worth the astronomical price tag, even for the highest-level executives?

-HTC Shift X9000 Specification
+HTC Shift X9000 Specifications

 BrandHTC